diamantidis/diamantidis.github.io/_posts/2020-05-17-ci-with-github-actions-for-scala-project.md

 > **Note**: This snippet is also available in [this gist].

 Let's explain what we are doing in this snippet.
-In total we have 3 jobs: `setup`, `test`, and `lint`.
-On the `setup` job, we setup the JDK which is required for the two other.
-To declare this kind of relationship between the jobs, we use the `needs: setup` on the two other jobs.
-Then, on the `test` job, we define three steps: one to run the test with coverage, one to generate the coverage report and one to upload the coverage to `Codecov`(More on that [in a while](#codecov)).
-Finally, on the `lint` job, we define one step that run a command to check for any `scalafmt` issues.
+In total we have 2 jobs named `test` and `lint`.
+On the `test` job, we define three steps: one to run the test with coverage, one to generate the coverage report and one to upload the coverage to `Codecov`(More on that [in a while](#codecov)).
+On the `lint` job, we define one step that run a command to check for any `scalafmt` issues.

 Our GitHub Action workflow is ready!!